 The C*-algebra of compacts is evidently irreducible, and whenever an operator system is such that the C*-algebra , then is also irreducible.

 Let be an operator system.
 It is of interest to determine when has trivial Shilov boundary ideal in .
-Here is one easy criterion: if the identity map is a boundary representation, then the Shilov boundary ideal (being the intersection of all boundary ideals) must be trivial.
+Here is one easy criterion: if the identity map is a boundary representation, then the Shilov boundary ideal (being the intersection of the kernels of all boundary representations) must be trivial.
 The converse is also true when contains the compacts (I leave this as an exercise).

 The following is Arveson’s boundary theorem, which gives a usable criterion for when the identity is a boundary representation.
 We first present it as presented in the second “Subalgebras” paper.

 Theorem (the boundary theorem): Let be an operator system in such that .
 The identity map is a boundary representation for in if and only if the restriction of the Calkin map to is not completely isometric.

 The following relatively-simple-but-ingenious proof that we will present is due to Davidson.
 Arveson’s original proof was much more involved, and used stuff from the theory of von Neumann algebras (it is always beautiful to see proofs that make use of tools somewhat unrelated to the problem at hand, but it is always best – especially when teaching – to be able to explain things using the simplest and most relevant tools).
 A recent preprint by Hasegawa and Ueda presents another proof.
 Below we will give another very simple proof, that became available only rather recently, after it was proved that there always exist many boundary representations.

 Before the proof, note that the assumption that implies that is irreducible.
 If is assumed irreducible, then if the quotient map is not isometric on it means that .
 Indeed, is not isometric on , whence it cannot be injective, so contains a compact operator.
 By irreducibility, contains all compact operators.